mwittig/pimatic-johnny-five/README.md

 The OLED and LCD display devices are incomplete and, thus, should not be used.
 They won't do anything useful anyway.

-Board-support has been tested with "arduino", "raspi-io", "etherport" and "expander" board types.
-The "particle-io" support is highly experimental at the moment.
+Board-support has been tested with "arduino", "raspi-io", "particle-io", "etherport" and "expander" board types.

 ## Getting Started

 This section is still work in progress.

 **Important Note**: Due to an [node-gyp issue with raspi-io](https://github.com/nebrius/raspi-io/issues/40) the package will not build properly when installed as root which is the default when you install plugin via the mobile frontend.
 As a work-around, please open a shell, remove the package and install again using an unprivileged user.

     # Login as user "pi"
     sudo service pimatic stop